Transforming urban food deserts to food oases

-Collect food excess from local schools /restaurants into nutrients for Gaia Gardens (Compost/Casting Tea)
+Collect food excess from local schools and restaurants transform into nutrients for Gaia Gardens (Compost/Casting Tea)

 Bridge The Gap

-Gaia Gardens at The Bridge is a Renewable Energy Efficient Farm (REEF) facility designed as a large-scale vertically integrated aquaponics and aeroponics system for local fresh food production of vegetables, leafy greens, herbs and fish.
+Gaia Gardens at The Bridge is a Closed-loop Indoor Urban farming facility designed as a large-scale vertically integrated aquaponics and aeroponics system for local fresh food production of vegetables, leafy greens, berries and herbs.